Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Introduction

-Due to the notorious sample inefficiency of the traditional \textit{tabula rasa} approach in robotics, researchers have recently explored the \textit{pretrain-then-finetune} paradigm \cite{brohan2022rt, brohan2023rt, reed2022gato, team2024octo, kimopenvla, black2024pi0} that originates from the vision and language domains \cite{bommasani2021opportunities, oquab2024dinov, radford2021learning, he2020moco, he2022masked, kirillov2023segment, brown2020language, touvron2023llama}.
-Specifically, this paradigm first pretrain a policy, often referred to as a \textit{vision-language-action} (VLA) model, on large-scale datasets, and then fine-tune it for various downstream tasks.
 However, in the context of lifelong learning, naively applying full fine-tuning to sequentially arriving robotic tasks can result in severe forgetting and suboptimal performance, failing to meet our requirements.
-As depicted in Figure \ref{fig:existing_methods}, prior work in lifelong robot learning can be broadly classified into three distinct approaches. \textit{Replay} methods \cite{brohan2023rt, lopez2017gradient, chaudhry2019er, shin2017continual, xie2022lifelong, gao2025efficient} retain previous data (e.g., vision-language web data, robot pretraining data, and data from seen tasks) and mix it with in-domain data during training on new tasks.
-These methods leads to generalizable policies, but also necessitates huge storage space and computational overhead for retaining old samples. \textit{Regularization} methods \cite{zenke2017continual, kirkpatrick2017overcoming, li2017learning} balance between new and old tasks by restricting the update of parameters.
-For example, EWC \cite{kirkpatrick2017overcoming} require an entire copy of frozen model from the previous task and entail substantial computation in estimating the importance of parameters.
+As depicted in Figure \ref{fig:existing_methods}, prior work in lifelong robot learning can be broadly classified into three distinct approaches. \textit{Replay} methods \citep{brohan2023rt, lopez2017gradient, chaudhry2019er, shin2017continual, xie2022lifelong} retain previous data (e.g., vision-language web data, robot pretraining data, and data from seen tasks) and mix it with in-distribution data during training on new tasks.
+These methods leads to generalizable policies, but also necessitates huge storage space and computational overhead for retaining old samples. \textit{Regularization} methods \citep{zenke2017continual, kirkpatrick2017overcoming, li2017learning} balance between new and old tasks by restricting the update of parameters.
+For example, EWC \citep{kirkpatrick2017overcoming} require an entire copy of frozen model from the previous task and entail substantial computation in estimating the importance of parameters.
 In addition, they usually struggle in long task sequence due to plasticity-stability dilemma.